Marisa Anderson: Career

 Anderson had a cameo appearance alongside fellow Oregon musician Michael Hurley in the 2018 film Leave No Trace where they performed the songs "O My Stars" and "Dark Holler".
 She has also composed for films including 2022's Lake Forest Park and A Perfect Day for Caribou.

 Anderson has toured and played live with numerous artists, including her album collaborators Tashi Dorji, William Tyler, and Jim White, as well as Yasmin Williams, Giorgos Xylouris, Ed Kuepper, Circuit des Yeux, Emmylou Harris, Godspeed You!
 Black Emperor, Charlie Parr, Bill Callahan, and Thurston Moore.
 She has performed at music festivals including Big Ears Festival, Pitchforks Midwinter at the Art Institute of Chicago, Le Guess Who?, and Moogfest.
 She also performed on NPR Music's Tiny Desk Concerts series in 2014, mostly playing songs from Traditional and Public Domain Songs and Mercury.

-On March 5, 2024, Anderson and White announced their second collaborative album, Swallowtail, and released its lead single "Bitterroot Vally Suite I: Water".
+On March 5, 2024, Anderson and White announced their second collaborative album, Swallowtail, and released its lead single "Bitterroot Valley Suite I: Water".
 The album was recorded in Point Lonsdale, Australia, and was released on May 10 by Thrill Jockey.
 The same year, Anderson appeared on Big Brave's album A Chaos of Flowers, providing guitar for the song "Canon: In Canon".